JLynnCoding/aslfingerspellingbee/CS683ProjectReport.md

 **Description**: As a user, I want to be able to see a history of my accuracy with each activity, so I can track my performance over time.

 2. **Title**:  Add Numbers

-Description: As a user, I want to be able to study ASL number signs, so I can learn to sign number in ASL.
+**Description**: As a user, I want to be able to study ASL number signs, so I can learn to sign number in ASL.

 3. **Title**:  ASL Manual Alphabet Quiz

-Description: As a user, I want to be able to select an ASL manual letter to correspond with a displayed English letter, so I can practice discerning between signs.
+**Description**: As a user, I want to be able to select an ASL manual letter to correspond with a displayed English letter, so I can practice discerning between signs.

 4. **Title**:  Hangman Game